moigagoo/norm/docs/src/contributing.md

 Norm docs are shipped with Norm in `docs` directory.

-The docs are writtem in Markdown and built with [Folaint](https://foliant.rocks) using [MkDocs](https://mkdocs.org) as backend.
+The docs are written in Markdown and built with [Folaint](https://foliant.rocks) using [MkDocs](https://mkdocs.org) backend.

-To build the docs site locally, use Docker Compose:
+To build the docs locally, use Docker Compose:

     $ docker-compose -p norm -f docs/docker-compose.yml run --rm docs make site